barshsiwakoti/Spotify-Songs/README.md

 # Spotify-Songs-Analysis
-In this project, songs are analyzed in Spotify.
+In this project, songs from Spotify are analyzed.
 Data was cleaned using Excel and the interactive dashboard was created using Tableau.
 Some insights gathered from the project includes:
 - The top artist was Taylor Swift
 - Most streamed song was Blinding Lights by The Weeknd
 - There is a high correlation between energy and danceability of the songs